magpie-ea/magpie-base/src/API.md

 <a name="Magpie+responseTimeStart"></a>

 ### magpie.responseTimeStart : <code>number</code>
-The start time of the response_time measurement
+The start time of the responseTime measurement

 **Kind**: instance property of [<code>Magpie</code>](#Magpie)
 <a name="Magpie+measurements"></a>